loafthecomputerphile/fjml/README.md

             ```

 - #### Imports:
-    Imports are called using the file name of the ui file defined inside the import folder defined by the key `"source"`. if the import folder includes different folders the use of the key `"folder"` can be used to indicate the specific folder inside the main import folder where you want to import from. e.g:
+    Imports are called using the file name of the UI file defined inside the import folder defined by the key `"source"`. if the import folder includes different folders the use of the key `"folder"` can be used to indicate the specific folder inside the main import folder where you want to import from. e.g:
         - `{"source:"container_ui"}`
         - `{source:["user_ui", "admin_ui"], "folder":"person_ui_folder"}`